ilyasotkov/learning-kubernetes/labs/lab2/authentication.md

 - You get a personal token for that account
 - You then use the token to talk to the cluster `kube-apiserver`

-In other words, Google Accounts are used access the cluster.
+In other words, Google Accounts are used to access the cluster.

 ### Create and activate a service account on GCP